Coworth Park, Berkshire – Spa Review

-Coworth Park, Berkshire SPA REVIEW
+Coworth Park, Berkshire

 Each treatment room is named after a herb.
 I’m in Basil, a spacious room with two skylights that more than compensate for its lack of windows.
-As Coworth is the first spa in the world to offer Dr. Alkaitis facials (alongside Aromatherapy Associates, Carol Joy London, and Kerstin Florian), I’m eager to try the 80-minute two-mask Organic Skin Food Facial (£120).
+As Coworth Park is the first spa in the world to offer Dr. Alkaitis facials (alongside Aromatherapy Associates, Carol Joy London, and Kerstin Florian), I’m eager to try the 80-minute two-mask Organic Skin Food Facial (£120).
 The exfoliating enzyme mask-come-smoothie is packed with oxidant-busting strawberries, blueberries and oats, mixed from powder with fresh honey.
-It smells divine and is literally good enough to eat, Dr. Alkaitis products being renowned for their reassuringly 100% organic and food-grade ingredients.
+It smells divine and is literally good enough to eat, Dr. Alkaitis products are famous for their reassuringly 100% organic and food-grade ingredients.

 The second mask targets redness, followed by a rhythmical, flowing décolleté massage.
 It’s easily the most effective and relaxing facial I have experienced, due also to Ahisha’s skill and attention to detail, and my sensitive, rosacea-prone skin is no walkover.
 When I look in the mirror, my skin is hydrated and clear, the redness all but gone.
 I look undeniably more rested and, dare I say it, younger.
 Best of all, the effects last for days.
 Even my husband notices.

 Coworth Park, London Road, Ascot, Berkshire SL5 7SE

 Tel: 01344 876600